Some-Bunny/Ralsei/README.md

-# BepInExExampleModItems
+# Ralsei
- A BepInEx version of Kyle's MtG example mod with ItemAPI.
+A commissioned Ralsei custom character, with custom art and mechanics!